mgriebling/BigInt/README.md

 https://mgriebling.github.io/BigInt/documentation/bigint

-The documentation is also available in the BigInt.doccarchive file.
+The documentation is also available in the *BigInt.doccarchive* file.

+**Please note:** Due to a bug in the DocC plugin, clicking on certain `BInt` and `BFraction` operators in GitHub Pages (e.g., `<` and `|` ) will show the message

+    The page you're looking for can't be found.

+The *BigInt.doccarchive* file contains the correct documentation.

+It is emphasized that it is only the documentation that's in error.
+The operators themselves work correctly.

-From now on, this BigInt will mirror Ibsen's BigInt changes (more or less) and have addendum files like `BigInt-Extensions.swift` to implement the Apple-centric protocol compliance.
+From now on, this BigInt will mirror Ibsen's BigInt changes (more or less) and have addendum files like *BigInt-Extensions.swift* to implement the Apple-centric protocol compliance.

-Two changes were required in the original source to support `BinaryInteger`
+Two changes were required in the original source to support BinaryInteger
 compliance:

-1) Rename  `mantissa` to `_mantissa` to avoid conflict with the protocol-required `mantissa`variable.
+1) Renamed  `mantissa` to `_mantissa` to avoid conflict with the protocol-required `mantissa`variable.
-2) Add the `Codable` protocol to the BigInt struct definition.
-This is a `free` addition that doesn't require any additional code.
+2) Added the Codable protocol to the BigInt struct definition.
+This is a *free* addition that doesn't require any additional code.
 Benefits include being able to read and write JSON files containing BigInts.